ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 doggie.attributes["color"] = "brown"  # In-place mutation
 ```

-You can avoid this by using frozen dataclasses as properties:
+We can avoid this by using frozen dataclasses as properties:

 ```python
 @dataclass(frozen=True)